jatarifa/ProductPrices/README.md

 ./mvnw clean verify
 ```

-After creating all artifacts you can run the project with the following command:
+After testing and verifying the project you can run the project with the following command:

 ```shell
 ./mvnw spring-boot:run